ssubedir/goriffin/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and run the service on your local machine.See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites